smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 }
 ```

+### serialbridge

+The `serialbridge` thing supports a serial or USB connection to a Telenot alarm system.

+* `serialPort` (required) The name of the serial port used to connect to the Telenot system.
+* `discovery` Enables the discovery
+* `updateClock` The period in hours for updating the clock on the Telenot alarm system.
+Set to 0 to disable.
+* `refreshData` The period in minutes that the handler will refresh the data to eventbus.

-### `input` and `output`
+### `input`

 The `input` thing provides all channels with the state of each single reporting group.

+### `output`

 The `output` thing provides all channels with the state of each single reporting area.

-* 1. Add things.
-* 2. Enable discovery in the `ipbridge` thing.
-* 3. All available channel will be added automatically.
-     The discovery takes about 5 minutes.

 ### `mb`